 3. Create Groups to Encourage Each Other

-On The Knowledge Arcade, admins can create social hubs specifically designed to drive competition.
+On Growth Engineering Learning App, admins can create social hubs specifically designed to drive competition.
 For example, what about a group for sharing weekly reports?
 Or for profiling a rep of the week.
 What about creating a group to share encouraging, motivational memes?
 You could also create a group, especially for sales brags?!
 A sure-fire way to motivate the wild ego of a sales executive!